ickb/v1-interface/feedback.md

 > You will always get less ickb than what you exchanged.
 That’s because the lifetime earnings of the dao are baked into the ickb you receive correct?
 Looks like around 13%.
 [Sean]

-Halfway done, now the exchange ratio is shown in the app and in the homepage there is a short explanation with links about the protocol.
-Not sure I want to add a tooltip in the app itself.
+The exchange ratio is shown in the app and in the homepage there is a short explanation with links about the protocol.

 > Is there a wait to exchange ickb back to CKB?
 [Sean]